Home – Why serve?

 Quality of Life and Cost of Living

 Why serve?
 In short, I want to contribute to improving the quality of county government services that improve our overall quality of life and support an affordable cost of living.
 An effective and responsive government provides the needed foundation to support a sustainable, healthy, and prosperous community.
+The core functions of government include maintaining roads and bridges, public safety, financial management, and comprehensive planning that guides economic development, zoning, and sustainability of the tax base.

 I believe in a fact-based decision-making process involving all the stakeholders that will be affected by a decision.
 I also believe in developing and maintaining the documentation that supports the decision.
-This can then be used to help determine if the change resulted in improvement.
+This can then be used to help determine if the change resulted in the expected improvement.

 Three Focus Areas: Transparency, Accountability, and Improvement